Construction Change Order Template 2026

 Project managerDavid LeeMay 18, 2026

-If the approval happens by email, save the email in the job file.
+If the approval comes by email, save that email in the job file.
+If it happens in the field, document it on the spot, while the conversation is fresh and undisputed.

 Construction change order template you can copy